negoescudaniel/ESP32ClimateTelegramBot/README.md

 ## Overview

-ESPWeatherBot is a convenient solution for remote monitoring of environmental data.
+ESPClimateBot is a convenient solution for remote monitoring of environmental data.
 It connects to Telegram, allowing users to retrieve temperature and humidity data through simple commands.
 The project uses the ESP32 microcontroller with an AHT21 sensor over I2C to gather data, which is displayed locally and available remotely via Telegram commands.

 ## Features